-page before loading them into Jalview.
-It also allows Jalview to gather additional metadata provided by the source, such as annotation and database cross-references.
-Select $File \Rightarrow Fetch Sequence(s) \dots$ from the main menu and a window will appear (Figure 1.12).
-Pressing the database selection button in the dialog box opens a new window showing all the database sources Jalview can access (grouped by the type of database).
-Once you've selected the appropriate database, hit OK close the database selection window, and then enter one or several database IDs or accession numbers separated by a semicolon and press OK.
+To begin retrieving data, select $File \Rightarrow Fetch\ Sequence(s)\dots$ from the main menu.
+A window will then appear (Figure 1.12) showing all the database sources Jalview can access (grouped by the type of database).
+Once you've selected the appropriate database by double clicking it or hitting OK, the database selection window will close and the sequence fetcher for that database will appear.
+You can then enter one or several database IDs or accession numbers separated by a semicolon and press OK.
 Jalview will then attempt to retrieve them from the chosen database.
 Example queries are provided for some databases to test that a source is operational, and can also be used as a guide for the type of accession numbers understood by the source.